John Crawfurd: Burma mission

 Crawfurd was sent on another envoy mission to Burma in 1826, by Hastings's successor Lord Amherst, in the aftermath of the First Anglo-Burmese War.
 It was to be his last political service for the Company.
 The party included Adoniram Judson as interpreter and Nathaniel Wallich as botanist.
 Crawfurd's journey to Ava up the River Irrawaddy was by paddle steamer, the Diana: it had been hired by the East India Company for the war, where it had seen action and travelled 400 miles up the Irrawaddy.
 There were five local boats, and soldiers making up a party of over 50.

 Crawfurd at the court found Bagyidaw temporising despite a weak position with the British forces in Arakan and Tenasserim.
 The king conceded only a trade agreement, in return for a delay in indemnity payments; and sent his own mission to Calcutta.

 The expedition fortuitously was delayed on the return journey for repairs.
 Crawfurd collected significant fossils, north of Magwe on the left bank of the river, in seven chests.
 Back in London, William Clift identified a new species of mastodon (more accurately Stegolophodon) from them; Hugh Falconer also worked on the collection.
 The finds, of fossil bones and wood, were discussed further in a paper by William Buckland, giving details; and they brought Crawfurd the friendship of Roderick Murchison, Foreign Secretary of the Geological Society.
 There were also collected 18,000 botanical specimens, many of which went to the Calcutta Botanic Garden.

 Jaw collected by John Crawfurd near Yenangyaung in Burma, now a type specimen for Stegolophodon latidens.
 Plate 36 of the original paper by William Clift.

-Later life
+Political career

-In the United Kingdom, Crawfurd spent around 40 years in varied activities.
+Returning to the United Kingdom, Crawfurd spent around 40 years in varied activities.
 He wrote as an orientalist, geographer and ethnologist.
 He tried parliamentary politics, without success; he agitated for free trade; and he was a publicist for and against colonisation schemes, in line with his views.
 He also represented the interests of British traders based in Singapore and Calcutta.